GluuFederation/docs-cb-prod/docs/source/index.md

 #### Indexes for attributes

-Gluu services uses attributes to find the intended documents, so `setup.py` creates indexes for certain attributes.
+Gluu services use attributes to find the intended documents, so `setup.py` creates indexes for certain attributes.
 For example, for the **gluu_user** bucket, the following index is created for the **inum** attribute:

 ```
 CREATE INDEX gluu_user_inum ON `gluu_user`(`inum`)
 ```

-The index name is formed by joining the bucket name and attribute name with an underscore. (e.g. `gluu_user_inum`)
+The index name is formed by joining the bucket name and attribute name with an underscore. (e.g. `gluu_user_inum`).

 #### Static Indexes
 For faster retrieval of documents, `setup.py` also creates static indexes if necessary.
 For example, we have this entry in the **gluu** bucket: